Rigidity of wonderful group compactifications under Fano deformations: Introduction

-For a locally rigid variety $X$, it is rigid if and only if it is {\em rigid under specializations}, namely if for any smooth projective family over the unit disk $ \sX \to \Delta$ with $\sX_{t} \simeq X$ for all $t \neq 0$, we have $\sX_0 \simeq X$.
-It is a difficult and subtle problem to prove the rigidity under specializations and there is no cohomological approach to it.
+A locally rigid variety $X$ is rigid if and only if it is {\em rigid under specializations}, namely if for any smooth projective family over the unit disk $ \sX \to \Delta$ with $\sX_{t} \simeq X$ for all $t \neq 0$, we have $\sX_0 \simeq X$.
+It is a difficult and subtle problem to prove the rigidity under specializations and there is no known cohomological characterization of it.
 Even for rational homogeneous varieties $G/P$ of Picard number one, the rigidity does not always hold.
 To wit, let $B_3/P_2$ be the variety of lines on a $5$-dimensional smooth hyperquadric $\mathbb{Q}^5$.
 Pasquier and Perrin constructed in \cite{PP} an explicit family specializing $B_3/P_2$ to a smooth projective $G_2$-variety.
 In \cite{HL2}, it is shown that this is the only smooth non-isomorphic specialization of $B_3/P_2$.
-It turns out that $B_3/P_2$ is the only exception among all $G/P$ with Picard number one, as shown by the following \begin{thm}[\cite{Hw97}, \cite{HM98}, \cite{HM02}, \cite{HM}] A rational homogeneous variety of Picard number 1 is rigid except for $B_3/P_2$. \end{thm}
+It turns out that $B_3/P_2$ is the only exception among all $G/P$ with Picard number one, as shown by the following \begin{thm}[\cite{Hw97}, \cite{HM98}, \cite{HM02}, \cite{HM}] \footnote{In the statement of \cite{Hw97} there was an error in which $B_3/P_2$ was also stated to be rigid under K\"ahler deformation.
+The error was not realized in \cite{HM02} and \cite{HM}, and was corrected in \cite{HL2}.} A rational homogeneous variety of Picard number 1 is rigid except for $B_3/P_2$. \end{thm}

 The main ingredient for the proof is the VMRT theory developed by Hwang and Mok.
 For a uniruled projective manifold $X$ and a fixed family of minimal rational curves $\sK$, the variety of minimal rational tangents (VMRT for short) of $X$ (with respect to $\sK$) at a general point $x$ is the closed subvariety $\sC_x \subset \mbP T_xX$ consisting of all tangent directions at $x$ of curves in $\sK$ passing through $x$.
 The projective geometry of $\sC_x \subset \mbP T_xX$ encodes a lot of global geometry of $X$ and in some cases, we can reconstruct $X$ from its VMRT at general points, which is the case for all $G/P$ of Picard number one by series of works (\cite{Mok08}, \cite{Hong-Hwang}, \cite{HL1}, \cite{HLT}).